-Parenting is full of amazing moments and sticky chaos, and nothing sends your heart racing quite like an unexpected rash or wheeze.
+Parenting is full of amazing moments and sticky chaos, but nothing sends your heart racing quite like an unexpected rash or wheeze.

 Pediatric allergies are one of the most common—and confusing—concerns for families today.
 While totally normal, these immune system overreactions can range from mildly annoying to downright scary.
 So no, you’re not overreacting by Googling “hives or heat rash?” at 2 a.m.